digitalis-io/kafka/README.md

 High Availability Scheduler State
 -------------------------
 The scheduler supports storing the cluster state in Zookeeper.
-It currently shares a znode within the mesos ensemble.
 To turn this on in properties

 ```
-clusterStorage=zk:/kafka-mesos
+clusterStorage=zk:master:2181/kafka-mesos
 ```

 Failed Broker Recovery